School-controlled movement awareness

 See when students are out on approved movement, when they are overdue, and when movement may need follow-up.

-Zone-level awareness
+Building-area awareness

 Receiver health monitoring